groviaus/Melvin-Diamonds/LOCAL_DEVELOPMENT_SETUP.md

 # Local Development Setup with Live APIs

-This document explains how to configure the Melvin Diamonds e-commerce project to use live APIs during local development.
+This document explains how to configure the Maven Diamonds e-commerce project to use live APIs during local development.

 ## Configuration Overview